ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 ## Authentication and Confidentiality

 Security considerations in {{Section 6 of !RFC8914}} apply to this document. {{!RFC8914}} cautions against relying on EDE information because it may be unauthenticated and transmitted in cleartext.
-This specification requires the use of authenticated, integrity-protected DNS transports (e.g., DoT, DoH, or DoQ).
-Such transports MUST be based on TLS 1.3 {{!RFC8446}} or later.
+This specification requires the use of an authenticated, integrity-protected DNS transport.
+Such a transport MUST provide these properties using TLS 1.3 {{!RFC9846}} or later, either directly (as in DoT and DoH) or by using TLS to secure QUIC {{!RFC9001}} (as in DoQ).
 Under these conditions, EDE information is integrity-protected, reducing the risks associated with relying on structured EDE content.

 To minimize impact of active on-path attacks on the DNS channel, the client validates the response as described in {{client-processing}}.